All Episodes

 My domain is the weather.

-If you fear CO2, folks, we can get rid of it pretty easily if you actually look at it.
+And I also have an interesting little way: if you fear CO2, folks, we can get rid of it pretty easily if you actually look at it.

 It's eco-friendly.

-Pretty pretty unbelievable agenda that these guys have.
+Pretty unbelievable agenda that these guys have.

-Uh Mark, congratulations on the book.
+Mark, congratulations on the book.

 Thank you for being with us.

-800 941 Sean is our number.
+800-941-Sean is our number.

 If you want to be a part of the program, quick break right back.

-I had 25 uh till the top of the hour, 800 941 Sean on this Friday.
+I 25 till the top of the hour, 800-941, Sean, on this Friday.

-Want to go back to what I played earlier.
+I want to go back to what I played earlier.

-Having to explain why he wears a mask indoors and outdoors after being vaccinated.
+Biden had a bad week in a lot of ways, having to explain why he wears a mask indoors and outdoors after being vaccinated.

-You know, he's walking into Jimmy Carter's house, he and Joe Biden is totally socially distant, wearing masks outside, going into the house, and around the 96-year-old former president, his 93-year-old wife.
+He and Joe Biden is totally socially distant, wearing masks outside, going into the house, and around the 96-year-old former president, his 93-year-old wife.

 They're right on top of each other.

-They have no mask on.
+They have no masks on.

-Then uh this is Biden trying to explain the disappointing jobs numbers, not seemingly able to recognize that people are not looking for work because of the monies that they're getting for staying home.
+Then this is Biden trying to explain the disappointing jobs numbers, not seemingly able to recognize that people are not looking for work because of the monies that they're getting for staying home.

 Yeah, that makes a lot of sense, doesn't it?

-President, do you believe enhanced unemployment benefits had any effect on diminishing a return to work in some Categories.
+President, do you believe enhanced unemployment benefits had any effect on diminishing a return to work in some categories?

 No, nothing measurable.

-Anyway, 800 941 Sean, if you want to be a part of the program.
+Anyway, 800-941-Sean, if you want to be a part of the program.

 All right, so there is out in Maricopa County in Arizona.

-So anyway, the the county's attorney's office informed the former Republican Secretary of State out there, Ken Bennett, of a decision this week that they are refusing uh an order to turn over routers or router images, whatever the hell they are, to election auditors defying a judge's ruling.
+So anyway, the county's attorney's office informed the former Republican Secretary of State out there, Ken Bennett, of a decision this week that they are refusing an order to turn over routers or router images, whatever the hell they are, to election auditors defying a judge's ruling.

 Okay, what gives them the right to defy a judge's ruling?